How to maintain your mental health while working from home

 Keep up your good practices

-While some joke about binge-eating or drinking to manage the stress, it’s more important than ever to keep up your healthy habits, Watley says.
+While some joke about binge-eating or drinking to manage the stress, it’s more important than ever to keep up your healthy habits, Whatley says.
 Stay hydrated, get some exercise and fresh air if you can, eat healthfully, and avoid too much alcohol or sugar.
 Taking care of yourself in these ways is also going to have a positive impact on your mental health.

 In addition, it’s a good idea to add some practices that may bolster mental health, she adds.
 Start each day with a gratitude practice, listing a few things for which you are grateful.
 YouTube has free yoga and meditation videos.
 Practice deep breathing exercises throughout your day.